jaimetcf/chest_xrays/README.md

 ## Best model
 The configuration that produced the best accuracy was:

-- MobileNet fully training, and then finetuning
+- MobileNet with fully training, and then finetuning
 - batch size = 32
 - epochs = 100 pre-training, additional 30 for fine tuning